bharathsudharsan/Edge2Train/README.md

 1. MCUs consume 20x times less energy for the Iris and 350x times less energy for digits than CPUs to unit infer.

-2. For unit infer using 64-dimension digits CPU1 consumed 58x more energy than to inference for a 4-dimension input.
+2. For unit infer using 64-dimension digits CPU1 consumed 58x more energy than to infer for a 4-dimension input.
 Whereas MCU4 only consumed 3.4x times more energy to infer for digits data than for Iris.

-**Tip:** When first time training SVMs on MCUs using E2T, we recommend to use better resource boards like ESP32 and Adafruit Feather nrf52, then move on to using the tiny ones like Arduino Nano, Uno, etc.
+**Tip:** When first time training SVMs on MCUs using E2T, we recommend using better resource boards like ESP32 and Adafruit Feather nrf52, then move on to using the tiny ones like Arduino Nano, Uno, etc.

 **If the code is useful, please consider citing Edge2Train paper using the BibTex entry below.**